modelteam-ai/modelteam.ai/README.md

 ### 3. Upload

-- Verify the generated profile edit it using the provided tool (Don't edit the JSON file directly)
+- Verify the generated profile and edit it using `sign_my_profile.py` (Don't edit the JSON file directly)
-    - Remove any unwanted/confidential information
+    - Remove any unwanted/confidential skills
     - Encrypt the JSON file using the provided key
         - Key will be emailed to you when you sign up
+        - This helps us to verify that you own the email address
-- Upload the file to your account in modelteam.ai
+- Upload the file to your account in [modelteam.ai](https://app.modelteam.ai)

 ```bash
 # If you are using linux server without GUI, use --cli_mode